DeepHansda/sapphire2/README.md

 # Sapphire inspired By Stable Diffusion WebUI

-A web-based application inspired by Stable Diffusion WebUI, built to simplify AI-based image generation and editing.
+This is a personal project inspired by Stable Diffusion WebUI, built to simplify AI-based image generation and editing.
 This project leverages modern web technologies and powerful AI tools to provide an intuitive interface for creating and managing AI-generated content.

 ## Notebooks